danielgindi/jquery.dgtable/README.md

   * 2nd argument: Row's index
   * 3rd argument: Column's name
   * You can use this event to release any resources that you may have used in `cellPreview` event.
+* `headerrowcreate`: The header row has just been created
+  * 1st argument: Row's DOM element
+* `headerrowdestroy`: Called just before removing the physical header row element from the table
+  * 1st argument: Row's DOM element
 * `rowcreate`: A row has just been created
   * 1st argument: Row's index in the currently filtered data set
-  * 2st argument: Row's index in the data set
+  * 2nd argument: Row's index in the data set
   * 3nd argument: Row's DOM element
   * 4th argument: Row's data
 * `rowdestroy`: Called just before removing a physical row element from the table